-each jurisdiction.
+plans and procedures as well as long-range planning and development activities of each jurisdiction.
 Action Worksheet Name of Jurisdiction: Dixon R-I Risk / Vulnerability Problem being Mitigated: Risks/vulnerabilities associated with not regularly reviewing and updating the mitigation plan and incorporating mitigation activities into emergency operations plans and procedures as well as long-range planning and development activities of each jurisdiction.
 Hazard(s) Addressed: All Hazards Action or Project Action/Project Number: 3.3.1 Name of Action or Project: Re-evaluate the hazard mitigation plan and merge with other community planning activities.
 Action or Project Description: Re-evaluate the hazard mitigation plan, merge with other community planning activities and documents and incorporate hazard mitigation into the long-range planning and development activities of the county.
 Applicable Goal Statement: Promote education, outreach, research and development programs to improve the knowledge and awareness among the citizens and industry about hazards they may face, their vulnerability to identified hazards, and hazard mitigation alternatives that can reduce their vulnerabilities Estimated Cost: \$3,500 - \$4,500 Benefits: Losses avoided by implementing this action include injuries and/or casualties, property damages, loss-of-function/displacement impacts, and emergency management costs/community costs.
-Plan for Implementation Responsible Organization/Department: School Superintendent, Board of Education Action/Project Priority: 21 - High Priority Timeline for Completion: On-going Control of the control of t Potential Fund Sources: Grants, local general revenue funds, private donations of cash, goods, or services.
-Local Planning Mechanisms to be Used in Implementation, if any: LEOP, Hazard mitigation plan, district budget, capital improvement plan, school crisis management plan Progress Report Action Status In Progress/Continue in Plan Update Report of Progress Where applicable, hazard mitigation goals and actions have been incorporated into the LEOP & school crisis management plan.
+Plan for Implementation Responsible Organization/Department: School Superintendent, Board of Education Action/Project Priority: 21 - High Priority Timeline for Completion: On-going Potential Fund Sources: Grants, local general revenue funds, private donations of cash, goods, or services.
+Local Planning Mechanisms to be Used in Implementation, if any: LEOP, Hazard mitigation plan, district budget, capital improvement plan, school crisis management plan Progress Report Report of Progress In Progress/Continue in Plan Update Where applicable, hazard mitigation goals and actions have been incorporated into the LEOP & school crisis management plan.
 As local officials become familiar with mitigation & understand how it fits within other planning activities, this will continue to expand.

-Action 4.1.1: Continue to encourage joint meetings of different organizations/agencies for mitigation related planning.
+Action 4.1.1: Participate in joint meetings of different organizations/agencies for mitigation related planning.

 Action Worksheet

-Name of Jurisdiction: Dixon R-I
+Name of Jurisdiction: Divas D.I.

+Dixon R-I

 Risk / Vulnerability

-Problem being Mitigated: Lack of synergy/communication among organizations/agencies for

-mitigation related planning.
+Problem being Mitigated: Lack of synergy/communication among organizations/agencies for mitigation related planning.

 Hazard(s) Addressed: All hazards

-Antina/Duningt Namehous Action or Project
+riazara(o) Addressed.
+Action or Project

 Action/Project Number: 4.1.1

-Name of Action or Project: Encourage joint meetings of different organizations/agencies and continued communication on mitigation.
+Name of Action or Project: Participate in joint meetings of different organizations/agencies and continued communication on mitigation.

-Action or Project Description: Continue to encourage joint meetings of different organizations/agencies for mitigation related planning.
+Action or Project Description: Participate in joint meetings of different organizations/agencies for mitigation related planning.

 Applicable Goal Statement: Strengthen communication and coordinate participation between agencies, stakeholders, jurisdictions, and the public to create widespread interest in mitigation.

 Estimated Cost: Unknown

 Benefits: Losses avoided by implementing this action include injuries and/or casualties, property damages, loss-of-function/displacement impacts, and emergency management costs/community costs.

 Plan for Implementation

 Responsible Organization/Department: School Superintendent, Board of Education

 Action/Project Priority: 27 - High Priority

-Timeline for Completion: On-going On-going
+Timeline for Completion: On-going

 Potential Fund Sources: Grants, local general revenue funds, and private donations of cash, goods, or services.

 Local Planning Mechanisms to be Used in Implementation, if any: Hazard mitigation plan, LEOP, school crisis management plan

 Progress Report

 Action Status In Progress/Continue in Plan Update

 Report of Progress This is an on-going activity that has been embraced by local emergency responders.
 Region I Fire Chiefs meet regularly.
 The Region I SEMA area coordinator holds quarterly meetings throughout the six-county region, including in Pulaski County.
 This program could benefit from a more coordinated, focused effort to bring different agencies together to specifically discuss mitigation issues - especially school districts.

-Action 4.1.2: Continue to encourage joint training (and drills) between agencies, public and private entities (including schools/businesses).
+Action 4.1.2: Participate in joint training (and drills) between agencies, public and private entities (including schools/businesses).